WSShawn/GAN/README.md

 The neural networks we are going to build are going to be formed of Convolutional Layers.
 Convolutional Layers are meant to process data that is correlated in space.
 The output of each convolutional layer is a feature map, which corresponds to a spatial projection where certain features are exposed, which have previously been found by the convolutional layer.

+The layers are interconnected : the second layer takes as input the output from the first layer and so on.
+This can be seen in the values of the arguments that are passed onto each layer.
+For example, the number of output channels from the first layer will be the number of input channels of the second layer.
+We implement the layers using they torch.nn module.

 ## Generator and Discriminator